The ERDF Catalysing Growth (TEM) programme contributed to testing and certification costs of The Seat Design Company's lightweight vehicle seat

 The company’s ultra-light Greenlight™ seat has since been adapted and incorporated into the Ariel Motor Company’s new, ultra-high performance, electric sports car project – Hipercar – which is destined for production in 2020.

-In addition to the grant funding, the company also benefited from a two-day market research project to help the business identify potential opportunities to generate more revenue from its manufacturing facility.
-The research included a list of organisations across a defined area that may have an interest in using The Seat Design Company’s manufacturing capabilities.
+In addition to the grant funding, the two-day market research project helped the business identify potential opportunities to generate more revenue from its manufacturing facility.

 Tim Walker - Finance Director